IU-PR/Capstone_project/content/docs/2024/MoniDorm/week2.md

         3. Allow admins to update report statuses and communicate with users if necessary.

         Interactions:
-        Queries the API to fetch report data, user information, and analysis results.
+        - Queries the API to fetch report data, user information, and analysis results.
-        Displays statistics and insights fetched from PostgreSQL and MongoDB.
+        - Displays statistics and insights fetched from PostgreSQL and MongoDB.

-2. **Data Management**: ...
+2. **Data Management**:

+    Our system has two databases for reports (PostgreSQL) and for user information (MongoDB).

+    **PostgreSQL Database (for Reports)**

+    <u>Why we deciced to choose this database:</u>
+    - Relational database structure to handle structured data efficiently.
+    - Support for advanced querying and indexing to enhance performance.
+    - ACID compliance to guarantee transactional integrity and reliability.

+    <u>Purpose:</u>
+    1. Store and manage all reports related to dormitory infrastructure issues.
+    2. Ensure data integrity, support complex queries, and facilitate efficient data retrieval for reporting and analysis.

+    <u>Data Types Stored:</u>

+    Report ID, type of failure, location, timestamp, status.
+    User comments associated with each report.
+    Analysis results from the LLM system.

+    **MongoDB Database (for User Information)**

+    <u>Why we deciced to choose this database:</u>
+    - NoSQL database structure for handling unstructured and semi-structured data.
+    - Schema-less design allowing easy updates and scaling.
+    - High availability and scalability to accommodate growing data volumes.

+    <u>Purpose:</u>
+    1. Store and manage user information, including user profiles and interaction history.
+    2. Provide a flexible schema to handle diverse and evolving user data requirements.

+    <u>Data Types Stored:</u>

+    User ID, name, contact details, and role (e.g., student, admin).
+    Interaction history, including reports submitted and notifications received.

 3. **User Interface (UI) Design**: ...